panoptes/POCS/docs/source/index.rst

 ----

-POCS is in charge of controlling a PANOPTES unit (which is considered to be an "observatory"), acting like its' "brains" to determine what actions the unit should take.
+POCS is in charge of controlling a PANOPTES unit (which is considered to be an "observatory"), acting like its brains in order to determine what actions the unit should take.

 .. image:: _static/pocs-graph.png